-A Washington D.C. circuit appellate court has ruled that FDA violated the Orphan Drug Act and unlawfully infringed on Catalyst Pharmaceuticals Inc.’s orphan drug exclusivity period when it approved another company’s drug - the same drug to be used in treating the same disease.
+On September 30, 2021, a Washington D.C. circuit appellate court ruled that FDA violated the Orphan Drug Act and unlawfully infringed on Catalyst Pharmaceuticals Inc.’s orphan drug exclusivity period when it approved another company’s drug - the same drug to be used in treating the same disease.

 The appellate court found that FDA’s interpretation of the term was “not in accordance with law, and its approval of Ruzurgi must be set aside.”